oconnor663/applied_crypto_2021_fall/sha256/readme.md

 Implement this function in Python too.
 Again, you can copy the line above if you like.

-Note that the `~` symbol in Python means "bitwise-not", i.e. turn all the 0's to 1's and all the 1's to 0's.
-This isn't an operation we need very often, but it's nice that it's a built-in.
+Note that the `~` symbol in Python means "bitwise-not", i.e. turn all the 0-bits into 1's and all the 1-bits into 0's.
+This isn't an operation we need very often, but it's nice that it's built-in.
 The fact that Python integers are both signed and also variably-sized means that the behavior of `~` is subtler than it might seem at first glance.
 Because of the rules of ["two's complement" signed arithmetic](https://en.wikipedia.org/wiki/Two%27s_complement), it tends to give us negative numbers.
-Luckily, it all works out ok in the end, and we can ignore this curious detail.
-You can just trust me on that, or you can experiment with it and convince yourself as an exercise.
+Luckily, all the little details work out in the end, and we can use `~` here without worrying about it.
+You can just trust me on that and copy the line of code above, or you can explore how the `~` works in Python as an exercise.

 **Inputs:** a list of three integers, `[x, y, z]`

 **Outputs:** the value `choice(x, y, z)`

 Before you move on from this function, take a moment to stare at it.
-Can you tell why it's named "choice"?
+Can you tell why it's called "choice"?

 ### Problem 9: `majority()`